TrickfireRobotics/gazebo-simulations/README.md

 1. Clone this repo
 2. Make sure you have the `ms-vscode-remote.remote-containers` VsCode extension installed.
 3. Open the repo inside VsCode.
 You should see a pop-up asking you if you want to reopen the project in container, do that.
 The first time doing this can take up to 10 mins depending on how good of a computer you have.
 If you do not see this pop-up run the `Dev Containers: Rebuild and reopen in container` VsCode command.
 If it doesn't exist you do not have the extension mentioned above.
-4. Attach to the container shell either by opening the VsCode terminal thats already attached or by running the `attach_to_container.sh` script in any host terminal.
+4. Attach to the container shell either by opening the VsCode terminal thats already attached or by running the `scripts/attach_to_container.sh` script in any host terminal.
-5. Run the `start_x_server.sh` script.
+5. Run the `scripts/start_x_server.sh` script.
 This sets up the desktop environment that any GUI app ran inside of the container can use.
 6. Open up [http://localhost:6080/vnc.html](http://localhost:6080/vnc.html) and click on the connect button.
 7. You can test if it works with running Gazebo with an empty world using the command below. you should see a Gazebo window on the website above.